 Welcome to the website of the Northwestern University Aikido Club.
 Founded in 1974 by the late Fumio Toyoda Shihan, the Northwestern Aikido Club (officially Zanshinkan dojo) is a club dedicated to practicing the martial art of aikido.

-The aikido club holds classes in the Blomquist Gym every Monday, Wednesday, and Friday from 5:45 PM to 8:00 PM.
-We set up the mats from 5:45 to 6:00, there is class from 6:00 to 8:00, followed by clean-up.
-Please feel free to stop by.
-Occasionally there are days when Blomquist is closed and we do not have class, so double check our Calendar before stopping by.
+The aikido club holds classes in the SPAC facility Wednesdays from 6:45-9:00 PM and Fridays 6:00-8:00 PM in Studio 1B.
+We set up the mats prior to class, so please come a few minutes early.
+If you are new to aikido or martial arts feel free to stop by any time to check out our practice.
+Occasionally there are days when SPAC is closed and we do not have class, so double check our Calendar before stopping by.
 For more information on the aikido club visit the About section.